catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 ################################

-The purpose of this section is to provide examples on how you can use different tools to create a backup of your data on the Catalyst Cloud.
+The purpose of this section is to provide examples on how you can use different tools to create a backup of your data on Catalyst Cloud.

 Before you continue with the examples below, there are a few assumptions that are made which you will need to consider before jumping in further: